Blue-Chestnut/py-rs/CONTRIBUTING.md

 If you are unsure what to work on or want to discuss your idea, feel free to open an issue.

 ### Documentation
-After implementing a new feature, please document it in the doc comment on `TS` in `ts_rs/lib.rs`.
+After implementing a new feature, please document it in the doc comment on `PY` in `py_rs/lib.rs`.
-`README.md` is generated from the module doc comment in `ts_rs/lib.rs`.
-If you added/updated documentation there, go to the `ts-rs/` directory and run one of the following commands:
+`README.md` is generated from the module doc comment in `py_rs/lib.rs`.
+If you added/updated documentation there, go to the `py-rs/` directory and run one of the following commands:

 On Windows:
 `cargo readme -o ..\README.md`